Life Support (Madison Beer album): Shows

+Critical reception

-Critical receptionLife Support was met with generally positive reviews from critics, many praising her vocal presence and the album's subject matter.
+Life Support was met with positive reviews from critics upon its release, many of whom praised her vocal performance and the album's subject matter.
 According to Metacritic, which assigns a weighted average score out of 100 to ratings and reviews from mainstream critics, critics gave Life Support a score of 71, based on four reviews, indicating "generally favorable reviews".

 Writing for Beats Per Minute, JT Early said: "Life Support is a lovingly-crafted project which explores mental health, heartbreak, toxicity and self-assertion.
 The album presents an array of lush pop and R&B tracks connected through decadent orchestration.
 The soundscapes here are cinematic and cohesive, while Beer's versatile vocals easily go from sultry to dreamily resonant to emphatically cold.
 Life Support is a victorious debut from a singer whose determination and passion has allowed her to overcome any naysayers and detractors."
 Hannah Mylrea of NME wrote: "On a lesser album, the eclecticism might lead to a lack of coherence, but this record is always threaded through with Beer's diaristic lyricism.
 With its consistent, gut-punching honesty and witty wordplay, you'll always find something special on Life Support."
 Marcy Donelson of AllMusic said: "The album's 17 tracks address subject matter including breakups, grief, and struggles with mental health with a mix of pop, R&B, and alternative stylings."